 Carl Benedikt is Oxford Martin Citi Fellow at Oxford University where he directs the programme on Technology and Employment at the Oxford Martin School – regarded the world's leading programme on the future of work.
-He is one of the most widely cited scholars in the field of workforce automation and industrial renewal, researching the transition of industrial nations to digital economies, and associated challenges for corporations and governments.
+He is one of the most widely cited scholars in the field of workforce automation and the future of work.
+His prime research interest is the transition of industrial nations to digital economies.

 Over the course of his career, he has served as an advisor and consultant to international organisations, think tanks, government and business, including the OECD, the European Commission, the United Nations, and several Fortune 500 companies.
 In partnership with Citigroup, he also works to help global leaders navigate the rapidly changing world economy.